spences10/cv/src/copy/basics.md

 email={`yo@scottspence.dev`} phone={`+44 7960 86 3382`}
 website={`scottspence.me`} /> -->

-A front-end developer with <DateDistance  /> commercial experience in delivering client facing sites.
+A front-end developer with <DateDistance date="2018-03-14" />
+commercial experience in delivering client facing sites.

-HTML, CSS and JavaScript (<DateDistance  />)
+JavaScript, HTML and CSS (the holy trinity), <DateDistance date="2016-06-15" />

-React (<DateDistance  />)
+React (<DateDistance date="2017-05-20" />)

 Passionate about using modern technology and very keen to improve on existing skills and to learn new ones.